2013 Dodge Dart Engineering and Development:

-Dodge engineers started with the award-winning Alfa Romeo Giulietta, praised for its driving dynamics and agility.
-The body was lengthened by 12 inches as Dodge expanded it from a hatch to a sedan and widened it roughly 2 inches to create a compact sedan with an interior boasting near-mid-size car room.
+Dodge engineers started with the Alfa Romeo Giulietta, praised for its driving dynamics and agility; they lengthened it by 12 inches, turned it into a sedan, and widened it roughly 2 inches to create near-mid-size car room.

-The Compact U.S. Wide (CUS-wide) architecture Dart is built on is comprised of common, modular components which allow for modularity of the wheelbase, front track, rear track, front overhang, length and width across vehicle lines.
+Dart’s Compact U.S. Wide (CUS-wide) architecture uses common, modular components for a common wheelbase, front and rear track, front overhang, length, and width across lines.

 The 2013 Dodge Dart’s body structure has a high-strength steel content of 68 percent, one of the highest in the industry.
 Hot stamped-, high-strength- and ultra-high-strength steel create a strong, lightweight, solid vehicle architecture.

 The Dodge Dart spent more than 600 hours of development time in Chrysler’s state-of-the-art aero acoustic wind tunnel.
 Designers optimized the car’s front end for smooth airflow; examples include the notch angle at the rear of the car, the shape of the rear taillamp applique, the mirrors, and the rear corners.